hawkore/mule4-spring-boot-starter/README.md

 ### Configuration
 The additional configuration of this starter can be provided by configuration properties - the Spring Boot way.
 All configuration properties start with `mule`.
-Below is a list of main supported properties:
+Below is a list of the main supported properties:

 |         Property          |             Values             | Default value |
 |:-------------------------:|:------------------------------:|:-------------:|